Wise314/barnicle-ai-systems/transfer-learning-prediction/README.md

 ## Technical Approach

-**What It Measures:** Quality of zero-shot behavioral patterns
+**What It Measures:** Zero-shot predictive signal for transfer learning success

 **How It Works:**
 1. Test pre-trained model on new task (no training)
-2. Measure behavioral pattern quality
+2. Measure zero-shot performance indicators
-3. High quality → model will transfer well
+3. Strong indicators → model will transfer well
-4. Low quality → model will not transfer
+4. Weak indicators → model will not transfer

 **Why It Works:**
-- Models that produce good patterns zero-shot have learned relevant features
+- Models that show strong transfer indicators zero-shot have learned relevant features
-- Models with poor patterns zero-shot lack transferable knowledge
+- Models with weak indicators zero-shot lack transferable knowledge
 - Correlation: r = 0.445 proves predictive power

 **Universality:** Works across: